 In each Settlement Interval, if BPE’s Actual Load is greater than 105% of the Contract Load Profile, then the price BPE shall pay EPMI shall be equal to: (i) the Contract Price multiplied by 105% of the Contract Load Profile, plus (ii) the Energy Purchase Cost, (iii) plus the Ancillary Service Cost.

-In each Settlement Interval that BPE’s Actual Load is less than 95% of the Contract Load Profile, the "Energy Refund" shall equal: (i) the positive difference between 95% of the Contract Load Profile and the Actual Load, multiplied by (ii) the Balancing Energy Service-Up Market Clearing Price for energy in $ per MWh (“MCPE”).

-In each Settlement Interval that BPE’s Actual Load is greater than 105% of the Contract Load Profile, the "Energy Purchase Cost" shall equal: (i) the positive difference between the Actual Load and 105% of the Contract Load Profile, multiplied by (ii) the Balancing Energy Service-Up MCPE.
+The "Energy Purchase Cost" shall equal: (i) the positive difference between the Actual Load and 105% of the Contract Load Profile, multiplied by (ii) the Balancing Energy Service-Up MCPE.

-In each Settlement Interval that BPE’s Actual Load is greater than 105% of the Contract Load Profile, the "Ancillary Service Cost" shall equal the sum of:
+The "Ancillary Service Cost" shall equal the sum of:

 the product of (a) the difference between (x) BPE’s actual Regulation Up quantity obligation, less (y) 105% of the Contract Load Profile divided by Actual Load (“Overage Factor”), times BPE’s actual Regulation Up quantity obligation, times (b) the Regulation Up Market Clearing Price for Capacity in $ per MW (for purposes herein “MCPC” shall mean Market Clearing Price for Capacity), plus